 When someone has a problem or a conflict to resolve, it's the listener's responsibility to show that they are listening.
 A part of active listening, reflecting — the act of repeating the concern to the person speaking — is a crucial customer service skill your agents must master.
 By doing so, agents show that they understand the customer’s needs.
 It will make your shoppers feel heard.

 Reflecting accomplishes three things:

-Let’s see what reflecting looks like in action in a customer support situation.
+Let’s see what reflecting looks like in action in a customer support context.

-“Okay, so I hear you’re having a problem with your Product X and you’ve tried getting help with the issue already.
+- Reflective Response: “It sounds like you’re having a problem with your Product X, and you’ve tried getting help with the issue already.
 And, now, you’re looking for a fix so that you don’t have to reach out again.
 Is this right?”